Southern brown kiwi: Taxonomy

+A specimen described as Apteryx occidentalis in 1893 is often considered a junior synonym of Apteryx owenii, but a study in 2002 indicated this may be a hybrid between Apteryx australis and Apteryx owenii.

 Description

 It has no preen gland, and its feathers have no aftershafts and no barbules.
 There are large vibrissae around its gape, and it has no tail, only a pygostyle.
 It has a length of 45 to 55 cm and the female weighs 2.1 to 3.9 kg and the male weighs 1.6 to 2.8 kg.
 Its bill is long and slender with a slight down-curve.
 Like other kiwis it is nocturnal.
 The colour of its plumage is rufous with some streaking.

 Behaviour

 Vocalisation

 Southern brown kiwi communicate vocally to aid in defending their territory.
 They will also sing duets with each other, with the male shrill "kee-wee" or "kee-kee" and the females hoarse " kurr kurr".
 Males are more vocal and they both call in an upright position with their legs stretched out and their bill pointing up.

 Diet

 The southern brown kiwi has a long slender bill with lateral nostrils at the tip, which helps give them their keen sense of smell.
 They utilise this, more than sight and sound, to forage in dirt for invertebrates, including earthworms, beetle larvae, snails, crayfish, spiders, centipedes, and orthoptera, as well as eels and amphibians.
 Its gizzard is weak, and underutilised due to the lack of plant matter.
 Its caeca are long and narrow and aid in digestion.